Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Problem and Algorithm

-The considered proximal variance reduced stochastic gradient (PVRSG) method can be found in \cref{alg:pvrsg}.
-The primal variables, $x^k$, are updated with a stochastic approximation of the standard proximal gradient (PG) step.
-The closer each dual variable $y_i^k$ is to the true gradient $\nabla f_i(x^k)$, the better the approximation is.
-To bring the dual variables close to the true gradients, a selection of the dual variables are updated with the current gradients.
-The more often this is done, the closer the dual variable will be to the true gradient.
-We quantify the frequency of the dual updates with the \emph{expected update frequency}, or in short \emph{update frequency}, of each dual variable. \begin{definition}[Expected Update Frequency] Let $U_i^k$ be given by the sampling in the dual update of \cref{alg:pvrsg}.
+In \Cref{alg:pvrsg}, the primal variable $x^k$ is updated with a stochastic approximation of the standard proximal gradient (PG) step.
+This approximation becomes better the closer the dual variables $y_1^k,\dots,y_n^k$ are to the true gradients $\nabla f_1(x^k),\dots,\nabla f_n(x^k)$.
+The purpose of the dual update is to bring these dual variables closer to the true gradients by updating a selection of them with the corresponding gradients at the current iteration.
+The more often a dual variable is updated, the closer it will be to the true gradient on average.
+We quantify the frequency of the dual updates with the \emph{expected update frequency}, or in short \emph{update frequency}. \begin{defin}[Expected Update Frequency] Let $U_1^k,\dots,U_n^k$ be given by the sampling in \Cref{alg:pvrsg}.
 The expected update frequency of the $i$th dual variable is